 When you apply for a loan at a bank, you have to fill in numerous forms, provide all kinds of substantiating documents, and then wait for approval, which could take days or even weeks.
 Some may think that a tax loan requires the same amount of paperwork and patience.

 We don’t have an application!
 All you have to do is fill in our online estimate form and our loan document needs data, or give us a call.
-We will provide you an instant quote and you can close online the same day.
+We will provide you with an instant quote, and you can close online the same day.
 There are no credit checks, and we don’t need you to put any money down.

-Many people think that, once they are tied into a tax loan agreement, they will be forced into repayment plans that are rigid and onerous, with unwieldy monthly fees payable on a strict timescale.
+Many people think that, once they are tied into a tax loan agreement, they will be forced into monthly repayment plans that are rigid and onerous, with unwieldy monthly fees payable on a strict timescale.
 However, that’s what a county payment plan looks like, not a property tax loan.

 Property tax loans are designed to fit your budget.
 You agree to make repayments on the basis of what you can afford.
 You can even defer payments for up to 24 months.
 Our loans are suited to almost all situations and budgets, giving you the freedom to manage your repayments according to your capacity.

-Considering the difficulties that come with Texas property taxes - the already exorbitant rates, the interest and penalties, which can quickly become unmanageable - not to mention the arduous process of applying for bank loans, many consumers have doubts about acquiring loans from tax loan lenders.
+Considering the difficulties that come with Texas property taxes - the already exorbitant rates, the interest, and the costly penalties, which can quickly become unmanageable - not to mention the arduous process of applying for bank loans, many consumers have doubts about acquiring loans from tax loan lenders.
 Often, property owners don’t realize that the solution to their tax problems could be so easy and accessible.
 When they discover that the process is really that simple, they sometimes are suspicious about the property tax loan industry.

 Consumers can transact safely with property tax lenders, knowing their interests are taken care of.
 57,000 property tax loans have been made over the last 5 years of $900 million to Texans just like you.
 Property tax lenders are regulated by the Texas Office of the Consumer Credit Commissioner.
-In addition, the Texas Property Tax Lienholders Association (TPTLA) was formed to ensure that industry members meet the highest ethical standards and AFIC is proud to have it’s President on the TPTLA board.
+In addition, the Texas Property Tax Lienholders Association (TPTLA) was formed to ensure that industry members meet the highest ethical standards, and AFIC is proud to have its President on the TPTLA board.
 Lenders such as AFIC need to comply with these institutions at all times to continue operating, and that means that we are held to high standards of financial practice and customer service.

 Founded in 1946, American Finance & Investment Co., Inc. (AFIC) started by serving the financial needs of El Paso and has since grown to become one of the top property tax lenders in the state of Texas, with a complaint-free track record for over 65 years, with the Better Business Bureau.